lelandg/Tools-for-Models/README.md

 (I'm working on this script.)

 # Tools-for-Models
 Written to help automate preparation of models created in Masterpiece VR.
-This add-on does (optionally) some of the recommended steps from this forum post by one of the Masterpiece VR developers:  http://forum.masterpiecevr.com/t/how-to-uv-unwrap-an-exported-mpvr-model-in-blender/135 I hope to implement all of these steps before too long.
+This add-on does (optionally) all of the recommended steps from this forum post by one of the Masterpiece VR developers:  http://forum.masterpiecevr.com/t/how-to-uv-unwrap-an-exported-mpvr-model-in-blender/135

 # Functions (as of v0.7):
 Remove doubles from all meshes in a scene, given minimum distance.